-SEOG will be awarded based on a student’s need (must have an EFC of 500 or less), enrollment status, and remaining funds available.
+SEOG will be awarded based on a student’s need (must have an EFC of 500 or less), enrollment status, and available funds.

-- If a student was awarded work study in fall &/or spring, please see the supervisor for summer opportunities.
+If a student was awarded work study in fall and/or spring, please see the Supervisor for summer job opportunities.

 Federal Direct Loans